sztaki-geocomp/Lidar-SCU/README.md

 The full dataset used in the paper can be downloaded [from this link](http://gofile.me/5waZC/xac75WX2X).\
 The description of the dataset and its usage is available [here](docs/benchmark.pdf).
 ## Citation
-If you found this work helpful for your research, or use some part of the code, please cite our submitted paper (currently under review):
+If you found this work helpful for your research, or use some part of the code, please cite our submitted paper (to appear soon):

 ```text
 @article{lidar-scu,